Bachelor tax: Social and scientific racism

-Thereafter, the idea of the bachelor tax was passed over to Fascist Spain, Nazi Germany, was discussed in Bulgarian Fascist circles, and became a staple of Fascist propaganda in general.
+Thereafter, the idea of the bachelor tax was passed over to Fascist Italy, Francoist Spain, and Nazi Germany, discussed in Bulgarian Fascist circles, and became a staple of far-right propaganda in general.

 Communist family planning

-Many Warsaw Pact countries instituted some form of a bachelor tax, such as the Soviet Union, Poland, Romania, and Bulgaria.
-Typically, it formed a part of Communist natalist policies, the taxes on childlessness, and family planning policies that were instituted in Communist countries at around the same time in order to increase falling fertility rates.
+Some communist member states of the Warsaw Pact instituted similar forms of a bachelor tax, such as the Soviet Union, Bulgaria, Poland, and Romania.
+Typically, it formed a part of socialism-based pronatalist policies, taxes on childlessness, and Soviet-based family planning policies that were instituted in communist countries at around the same time in order to increase falling fertility rates.

-Analysis and present day
+Present day

 Today, bachelor taxes have for the most part been superseded by the inclusion of marital status in the tax code.
 The first distinction in marital status as part of an income tax happened in the U.S. by 1930 after Poe v.
 Seaborn, where "income-splitting" was allowed in community property states.
 Therefore, until 1948, tax rates amongst married and bachelors differed based on one's state of residence.
 This disparity lead to joint-filing status being allowed by U.S. Federal tax law in 1948 to attempt to harmonize the tax code between community property and common law states.
-After the war, joint filing and marital status began to be incorporated instead of explicit bachelor taxes into the U.S. tax system and soon spread to other tax systems around the world.
+In the aftermath of World War II, joint filing and marital status began to be incorporated instead of explicit bachelor taxes into the U.S. tax system and soon spread to other tax systems around the world.

+Effects

 According to a 2010 study in the Journal of the Society for the Anthropology of Europe, the utility of the tax has been mixed, as analysis of past historical episodes have questioned the reliability of the tax to results in pronatalist outcomes.
 In Fascist Italy, it was found to be ineffective, as birth and marriage rates actually decreased.
 In the Soviet Union, the effect on the fertility rate of the policy was likewise inconclusive; and it was also found to be fairly regressive, as it tended to hit rural, poorer bachelors hardest.
 However, modern day implementations of taxation based on marital status in the U.S. has found a positive correlation with marriage rate.